wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 == Changelog ==

+= 1.2.1 =
+* fixed php conflict when activating in some type of servers
+* New field to add text/html above the list

 = 1.2.0 =
 * Tested with Wp 4.1
 * Added Option to Display Date in the frontend